Compliance

 Initiatives for ensuring compliance with laws and regulations

 In order to prevent compliance-related risks from emerging, all officers and employees must absorb compliance into business practices.
-To achieve this, the company works to construct a system to respond rapidly to revisions to laws and regulations in each country and region.
-TOK also conducts its own unique compliance training that considers conditions at each department and site within the Group and goes through the PDCA cycle to prevent risks from materializing.
+To achieve this, the company works to construct a system to respond rapidly to any revisions to the laws and regulations in each country and region.
+TOK also provides its own unique compliance training that considers the conditions at each department and site within the Group and executes the PDCA cycle to prevent risks from materializing.

 Internal reporting system

-In the fiscal year ended December 2023, there were four reports to the whistleblowing system regarding labor and the workplace environment for the entire group, and 19 consultations to other consultation windows.
+In the fiscal year ended December 2024, the whistleblowing system received three reports regarding labor and the workplace environment for the entire group, and nine consultation requests to other consultation windows.
 Based on detailed fact-finding and objective situation judgment, TOK implemented guidance to the subjects and education for correction.
 TOK will further enhance the system and continue disseminating it to the executives and employees so as to establish a more reassuring environment for whistleblowing.

 Related Material Issue